 11. Iteris Inspection Program- DMV is budgeting for the anticipated switch from ASPEN to Iteris.
 Iteris has the capability of interfacing with Valcour, which will require less duplication of data/data entry.
 ASPEN has no compatibility with Valcour.
 Iteris is a web based inspection program and will not decrease the effectiveness of DMVs current inspection program.
-DMV has been engaged with, and has sent written notification to, the Vermont Division Administrator about procuring a third party inspection software.
-DMV has contact Iteris and received a probably timeline.
-When field testing is ready, it takes 1-2 weeks to set up the software demo for 5-10 pilot users.
-The field testing portion usually takes 4-6 months, depending on progress.
-After that, it would be a matter of working with FMCSA IT.
+DMV has been engaged with and received approval for testing 3rd party software from the Vermont FMCSA Division Administrator and FMCSA IT.